stijnsanders/tools/README.md

 These are a few other tools, not by me, but which I highly recommend:

 * **[7-Zip](http://www.7-zip.org/)**: my ZIP-archive tool of choice.
 Supports a wide range of archive file formats.
-* **[Atom](https://atom.io/)**: written by the gentle people over at GitHub, designed to be as versatile as things like Emacs, Sublime; but based on Node.js and Chrome's V8.
 * **[Ditto-CP](http://sourceforge.net/projects/ditto-cp/)**: lost something because you copied something new before pasting that last thing?
 Don't worry, Ditto-CP kept a copy.
 Once you get the hang of this you'll even start copying things and paste them in a different order.
 * **[FileZilla](https://filezilla-project.org/)**: my FTP-client of choice.
 Also has a great FTP server.
 * **[The GIMP](https://www.gimp.org/)**: my graphics editor of choice.